Wideford Hill Chambered Cairn

 Wideford Hill Chambered Cairn was first built some 5,000 years ago on an artificial terrace on a steep hillside.
 It’s placed in a conspicuous location with views out across Wide Firth and other Orkney islands.
 The nearby Cuween Hill chambered cairn is also visible.

-The cairn was intentionally in-filled during prehistory, though when and by whom is unknown.
+The cairn was intentionally in-filled during prehistory though when and by whom is unknown.
 Unfortunately, it had been opened and robbed of any contents before any antiquarians were able to investigate it in the 1800s.

 It’s a fine example of a chambered cairn.
 Its layout comprises:

-- a narrow entranceway
+a narrow entranceway

-- a central chamber, with side walls reaching almost 3m in height
+a central chamber, with side walls reaching almost 3m in height

-- three complex side cells
+three complex side cells

 In and around the cairn

 Wideford Hill is a fine example of a type of chambered cairn found in Orkney.
-It demonstrates the architectural expertise of Neolithic society and the great effort that much have gone into the construction of such monuments.
+It demonstrates the architectural expertise of Neolithic society and the great effort that must have gone into the construction of such monuments.

 It has a high central chamber, with three side cells leading off it.
 The central chamber is well built, with the side walls reaching almost 3m in height.
 Part of the original roof survives and the large lintels forming the passage’s roof and the cells were constructed with architectural expertise.
 The form and architectural techniques used here are similar to Maeshowe.